 Senate Bill 123 (2013) requires NV Energy to retire 800 megawatts (MW) of coal-fired electric generating plants, in phases, by December 31, 2019.
 To offset these retirements, the legislation requires the utility to purchase, construct, or aquire 900 MW of power, in phases, from cleaner facilities.
 Of this total, 350 MW must come from new renewable energy facilities.
 By the end of years 2014, 2015, and 2016, the utility must issue a request for proposals for 100 MW of generating capacity from new renewable energy facilities.
 The final 50 MW of generating capacity from new renewable energy facilities must be owned and operated by the utility and construction must be completed by December 31, 2021.
 These requirements are separate from the 25% requirement under the RPS, and the PECs associated with these projects can be used to comply with the RPS.

 To help facilitate the renewable projects required by the renewable energy portfolio standard, the PUCN established the Temporary Renewable Energy Development (TRED) Program.
 The TRED Program is meant to insure prompt payment to renewable energy providers in order to encourage completion of renewable energy projects.
 The TRED Program establishes: (1) a TRED charge, allowing investor-owned utilities to collect revenue from electricity customers to pay for renewable energy separate from other wholesale power purchased by the electric utilities; and (2) an independent TRED trust to receive the proceeds from the TRED charge and remit payment to renewable energy projects that deliver renewable energy to purchasing electric utilities.

-NV Energy and Barrick Goldstrike were in compliance for program year 2011 for solar and non-solar components of the Nevada RPS.
+NV Energy and Shell Energy, which provides power to Barrick Goldstrike, Turquoise Ridge, and Cortez Mines, were in compliance for program years 2014 and 2013 for solar and non-solar components of the Nevada RPS.